albertkun/23S-ASIAAM-191A/docs/labs/week2/index.md

-# Tales from the JavaScript and FUNctions
+# JavaSCrypt of the Necrodancer and FUNctions

 Creating our first map with [Leaflet.js](https://www.leaflet.js) and learning to use JavaScript!